 - Customer Satisfaction: How is the client feeling about working with your company?

 - Support: Are there any outstanding issues?

-Thinking through these items and ranking the results could help indicate where customers stand in relation to one another and possibly what could be done to help those who aren’t as successful yet.
+Thinking through these items and ranking the results could help indicate where customers stand about one another and possibly identify what could be done to help those who aren’t as successful yet.